Museum of Sohrab

 close

-Photography: Sohrab Kashani, Shirin Rezaee, Sina Najaflou, Siavash Naghshbandi
+Photos: Sohrab Kashani, Shirin Rezaee, Siavash Naghshbandi

-Identity & Art Direction: Sohrab Kashani
+Identity & Art Direction, Website, XR/VR/AR: Sohrab Kashani

-Thanks: Sara Khoshab, Kamran Vasigh
+Thanks: Sara Khoshab, Kamran Vasigh, Sina Najaflou

 close